-- 1. Regulatory authorities shall maintain a register of all derogations they have granted or refused and shall provide the Agency with an updated and consolidated register at least once every six months, a copy of which shall be given to ENTSO for Electricity. - 2.
-The register shall contain, in particular: - (a) the requirement or requirements for which the derogation is granted or refused; - (b) the content of the derogation; - (c) the reasons for granting or refusing the derogation; - (d) the consequences resulting from granting the derogation.
+- 1. Each regulatory authority or where applicable, Member State, shall maintain a register of all derogations it has granted or refused and shall provide the Agency with an updated and consolidated register at least once every six months, a copy of which shall be given to ENTSO for Electricity. - 2.
+The register shall contain, in particular: - (a) the requirement or requirements for which a derogation is granted or refused; - (b) the content of the derogation; - (c) the consequences resulting from granting the derogation; - (d) the reasons for granting or refusing the derogation; and